kart699/lookup-virustotal/README.md

   https://github.com/dnif/lookup-virustotal

-The following process has to be repeated on all components
+The following process has to be repeated on all of the following components

 #### Getting started with VirusTotal API and DNIF